-I am a social and environmental psychologist with a proven track record in the following research fields: a) Natural environments, health and well-being; b) Decision making and subjective wellbeing; and c) Risk perception and communication.
+I am a social and environmental psychologist with an interest in the following research fields: a) Natural environments, health and well-being; b) Decision making and subjective wellbeing; and c) Risk perception and communication.
 Since 2011 I have co-ordinated the ‘Blue Gym’ project exploring the potential health and well-being benefits of aquatic environments.

-I have 50+ peer reviewed papers including articles in psychology journals such as: Perspectives in Psychological Science; American Psychologist; and Psychological Science; as well as key journals in Environmental Sciences e.g. Environmental Science & Technology and Environment International.
-Our NSF award winning graphic on pharmaceutical pollution was published in Science, and my work on green space was the focus of a Research Highlight ‘Greener spaces mean better lives’, in the journal Nature.
+I have 60+ peer reviewed papers including articles in psychology journals such as: Perspectives in Psychological Science; American Psychologist; and Psychological Science; as well as key journals in Environmental Sciences e.g. Environmental Science & Technology and Environment International.
+Our NSF award winning graphic on pharmaceutical pollution was published in Science, and my work on green space was the focus of two different Research Highlights in the journal Nature.

 I have been Co-I on grants totalling over £13 million from funding bodies such as ESRC, NERC, NIHR, DEFRA and EU Horizons2020.
 Of this total approximately £1.2 million was as PI or Work Package lead.

-I have a Postgraduate Certificate in Learning and Teaching in Higher Education and teach on the MSc in Environment and Human Health and co-lead the module on Social and Environmental Determinants of Health for the BMedSci.
+I have a Postgraduate Certificate in Learning and Teaching in Higher Education and teach on the MSc in Environment and Human Health.
 I have also taught courses on Choice & Decision Making, Behaviour Change, Persuasion, Positive Psychology, and Human Factors.
-I have 6 current PhD students and 5 completions (4 within 3 years).
+I have 5 current PhD students and 6 completions (5 within 3 years).

 I am the Secretary for the Society for Risk Analysis (Europe), and on the scientific advisory groups for Public Health England’s ‘Healthy People, Healthy Places’ and Natural England’s ‘Outdoors for All’ programmes.